For years my go-to colors were black, brown, and gray.

 What's amazing about all of this is that I’ve noticed a huge difference in how I feel.
 Working out, eating better, and injecting color into my life has been transformative.
 I feel brighter within, more energetic, and happier.

 If you're curious about color analysis I've asked Joanie to answer some questions for you.

 MW: What do you do and where did you learn how to do it?

 Joanie: First, I had to have a B.A. degree in Art and Education.
 I completed an intensive color theory course that includes the theory of color in light, color interaction, and the active-passive relationships of color (taught by Veronica Bialik, textile designer and color consultant in San Francisco.
-I received her technical color analysis training from Dilly Lehnhoff, director and instructor of Color & Style, Moraga, CA. I am also certified in color psychology and color response.
+I received my technical color analysis training from Dilly Lehnhoff, director and instructor of Color & Style, Moraga, CA. I am also certified in color psychology and color response.

 MW: What exactly is color analysis?
 How do you determine what season(s) a person is?
 What factors is it based on?

 Joanie: Everyone can wear red, blue, green, or brown, but which ones are yours?

 Through a systematic and scientific method of observing your natural coloring (skin, eyes, and hair) a careful selection is chosen from over 4.000 color swatches.